 Matrimonial Home: Common-law partners do not have equal rights to possess the “matrimonial” home, which is treated like any other asset.
 It belongs to the person who purchased it, or to both people if jointly purchased.
 This means that if the home is in someone else’s name, you do not automatically have the right to stay in it after separation.
 The other person may sell or mortgage the home without your permission.
 Treatment of the matrimonial home is one of the major distinctions between common-law relationships and marriages.

 Debts: Common-law partners are responsible for their own debts, unless they have a well-drafted agreement that says otherwise.
 This means that you are responsible for repaying your own debts and your partner is responsible for his or hers.
 However, if the debts are shared, then both partners are responsible.
-For example, if both of your names are on a mortgage, loan, or line of credit, the bank can pursue either or both of you.

 - Caring for the children and home while your partner spent time growing a business